LambdaTest/Cypress-Cloud/README.md

 Cypress is a modern web front-end testing tool built with JavaScript Mocha.
 Cypress testing operates directly on the browsers without the need for Selenium.
 Its unique DOM manipulation technique makes it a very developer and QA-friendly tool.

-With this **LambdaTest** and **Cypress** integration, LambdaTest not only allows you to perform Cypress testing on an online automation cloud but also allows you to perform cross-browser testing at scale.
-In this document, we will see how to get started with Cypress testing on the LambdaTest platform.
+With **LambdaTest** and **Cypress** integration, you can perform Cypress testing on an online automation cloud across 40+ browsers versions.
+In this documentation, we will see how to get started with Cypress testing on the LambdaTest platform.

 ## Pre-requisites To Run Your Cypress Tests